FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 ```

 So, it looks like our `printf` call is returning the number of characters written to stdout but by
-returning that number our exit code is an error.
-What if we wanted to ensure that we return `0` unless
+returning that value our exit code is an error.
+What if we wanted to ensure that we return `0`
-`printf` didn't print our whole string?
+unless `printf` didn't print our whole string?
+For that we will need some control flow.

 So far, the language looks a lot like C, however instead of the control flow syntax we might be used
 to, like `if`, `for`, and `while` it uses something called basic blocks and an instruction for